Configure MySQL¶

 Add a user for the application, in a private Pillar file, replacing

-with a recognizable username:mysql: users: USERNAME: password: "PASSWORD"
+PASSWORDwith a strong password (uncheck Symbols) andUSERNAMEwith a recognizable username:mysql: users: USERNAME: password: "PASSWORD" host: "192.0.2.1"

-Add the private Pillar file to the top file entry for the application.
+Add the Pillar files to the top file entry for the application.

 Note